News & Publications

 For example, after punching in numbers via the keypad, a clinician dictating a report would say

 “Dr. John Doe dictating a (care eventwork type) for Jane Smith, MRN 1234, seen on (date of care event).
 Copies to Dr. Tom Jones, (specialty and location), and Dr. Richard Smith, (specialty and location).”

 This tip and a few other ones are in the new provincial dictation manual.

 The new edition also provides more clarity as to which report work type should be used for which care event.

-NEW: Use work type 2 for all consults
+Use work type 2 for all consults

 Please be advised that consult work type 2 should now be used whenever that service is provided, irrespective of patient location (whether inpatient or outpatient).
 This new instruction can also be found in the latest edition of the provincial dictation manual.

 Using the Fluency Mobile app on your smartphone is another way to reduce the chance of transcription delays and errors.
 Find out how to get this app and configure it for use in Saskatchewan by calling eHealth at 1.888.316.7446.